McCormack Settlements by Abels & Annes, P.C.

 $3,200,000 - In 2011 Abels & Annes, P.C., working with co-counsel, settled a lawsuit against the Archdiocese of Chicago, Cardinal George, and the Catholic Bishop of Chicago involving sexual abuse of a minor boy by former Rev. Daniel McCormack in the amount of $3.2 million dollars, $300,000 of which was placed in escrow for services.
 The identity of the plaintiff and his family remain confidential.

-$2,500,000 – In 2015, while working with co-counsel, Abels & Annes, P.C. settled a claim on behalf of an individual who was sexually abused by former Father Daniel McCormack.
-The claim was brought without the use of the plaintiff’s name and the plaintiff’s identity remains confidential at this time.
+$2,500,000 - In 2015, while working with co-counsel, Abels & Annes, P.C. settled a claim on behalf of an individual who was sexually abused by former Father Daniel McCormack.
+The plaintiff's identity remains confidential at this time.

 $2,600,000 - The legal team at Abels & Annes, P.C. settled this claim while working with co-counsel in 2016 on behalf of our client who was abused by former Father Daniel McCormack.
 To best protect our client, our client's identity remained confidential through the pendency of the claim.

 The sexual abuse lawyers at Abels & Annes, P.C. are part of a team of lawyers from that have successfully settled twenty (20) claims on behalf of victims of Father Daniel McCormack.
-Two of the claims settled by this team are the only publicly disclosed claims to have settled for an excess of $3 million for each victim.
+Two of our team's settlements were in excess of $3 million for each victim.
 In addition to the claims already settled by Abels & Annes and co-counsel, the team currently represents several other alleged victims of Father McCormack and is working to obtain relief for those individuals as well.